 What is DUOBRII (Halobetasol Propionate and Tazarotene)?

-DUOBRII is a prescription lotion developed to treat the symptoms of psoriasis.
+DUOBRII is a prescription lotion developed to treat the symptoms of psoriasis in adults.
 DUOBRII combines two medications: halobetasol propionate and tazarotene.
 Both are available as separate medicated lotions to treat the disease, but each has limitations.
 The combination of medicines in DUOBRII offers the benefits of both medications (a corticosteroid plus a retinoid) while reducing the side effects of taking either one in concentrated form or over time.1

 In clinical trials, DUOBRII started working within two to four weeks.
 After eight weeks, 45% of patients on the medicine had “clear” or “almost clear” skin.
 That was 3.5 times more than people using a placebo, or non-medicated, lotion.1